 - Does the team have the skills and resources necessary to build this capability?

-- How is this proposed capability differentiated from research in other reliability efforts funded by the DOE Solar Energy Technologies Office (SETO) (e.g. SETO lab call, PVQAT, PVRD, PREDICTS, etc.)?
+- Is this proposed capability differentiated from the team’s research in other SETO-funded reliability efforts (e.g. SETO lab call, PVQAT, PVRD, PREDICTS, etc.) and how does it compare to the current state of the art?

-The DuraMAT Industry Advisory Board will review proposals according to the merit criteria above.
-The DuraMAT Leadership Team will make programmatic recommendations based on those rankings to SETO, and the DOE SETO Program Manager will have final selection authority.
-DuraMAT anticipates making selections in May 2018 for work starting in fiscal year 2018.
+The DuraMAT industry advisory board will review proposals according to the merit criteria above.
+The DuraMAT Leadership Team will make programmatic recommendations based on those rankings to SETO, and the DOE SETO program manager will have final selection authority.
+DuraMAT anticipates making selections in June 2019 for work starting in FY19.